-"form /fawm/ noun 1a the shape and structure of something as distinguished from its material or content. b a body e.g. of a person, esp in its external appearance or as distinguished from the face.
-2 the essential nature of a thing as distinguished from the matter in which it is embodied."
+"Form /fawm/ noun 1a the shape and structure of something as distinguished from its material or content. b a body e.g. of a person, esp in its external appearance or as distinguished from the face.
+2 the essential nature of a thing as distinguished from the matter in which it is embodied." -Penguin English Dictionary, 2nd Edition

-The following tasks explore the theme as follows:
+The following tasks explore the theme as follows;

-- 1. Animal forms
+- Animal forms

-- 2. Maritime life
+- Maritime life

-- 3. Coastlines and landscapes
+- Coastlines and landscapes

-- 4. Artwork based on natural forms
+- Artwork based on natural forms

-- 5. Artwork made from natural materials
+- Artwork made from natural materials

-Important note about using the tasks: The tasks point you towards various items at Norwich Castle that will help you address your theme in a number of different ways and with different materials and outcomes.
-By following the tasks, you will be covering the examination objectives.
+(Important note about using the tasks: The tasks point you towards various items in the museum that will help you address your theme in a number of different ways and with different materials and outcomes.
+By following the tasks you will be covering the examination objectives.
 Obviously some things will appeal to you more than others and you might not necessarily want to do them.
-It is strongly recommended that you consider all the tasks, but if you choose not to do one, try to replace it with something similar so that you are still addressing the exam objective.
+It is strongly recommended that you consider all the tasks, but if you choose not to do one, try to replace it with something similar so that you are still addressing the exam objective).